 What structure layout is recommended for mobile viewing?
 How many pixels should buttons be?
 How many pixels should separate elements?
 Should you use the “hover” effect?
 Should form labels be inside or outside?

-My name is Cosmin Serban, Professional Services Design Consultant at Instapage.
+My name is Cosmin Serban, Director of Design Services at Instapage.
 You may be asking, What makes Cosmin qualified to write on mobile post-click landing page design?

 I’ve been educating customers on best practices in designing and structuring their post-click landing pages to improve their conversion rates.
 Also, I have: